 Iris

-Home News Carbon Tax National Pollutant Inventory (NPI)Works Approvals Licences Flexo Printing Heatset Printing Ausplume Model Stop Wasting Money!
-Environment and Resource Efficiency Plans (EREP) Downloads Enquiry Form Email Us
+Home News Carbon Tax National Pollutant Inventory (NPI)Works Approvals Licences Flexo Printing Heatset Printing AUSPLUME and AERMOD Waste Reduction Services Downloads Enquiry Form Email Us

 Carbon Tax.

-The Federal Government has now passed legislation enabling a carbon tax of $23 per tonne of carbon dioxide emitted to air from certain industrial sites and this will incrementally increase by 2.5% per annum.
-It is intended to apply this tax to the 500 highest CO2 emitters, and at this stage the finer details such as the CO2 level at which the tax "kicks in" are still to be revealed.
+On July 1st, 2012 the Federal Government introduced a carbon tax of $23 per tonne of carbon dioxide emitted to air from certain industrial sites and this will incrementally increase by 2.5% per annum.
+It was intended to apply this tax to the 500 highest CO2 emitters.
 For an overview of the plan, refer to the Clean Energy Future website.
 The Treasury website also provides information on the economic modelling of the carbon price in graphical format.

 Although the Government's Carbon Tax has targetted the 500 worst emitters, the remainder of industry, small to medium sized businesses and domestic users will be affected by the flow on effect in the form of increased electricity and gas surcharges.
-It remains to be seen whether these surcharges will accurately represent the carbon dioxide equivalents of these energy forms.
+Information received to date suggests that electricity providers are passing on all of this carbon dioxide equivalent to industrial and domestic consumers.

-Table showing CO2 emission and potential carbon tax per terajoule of energy
+Table showing CO2 emission per terajoule of energy

 CO2Table